rcdosado/Guides/webdev/css.md

 </html>

 ```
-3. notice in line 20 you have link pointing to your lean css file. this will be the output css of purgecss.
+3. modify your html files to point to a build location example ./dist/ so it points to the output folder of purgecss.

-4. Syntax of CLI command
+4. take not of the syntax of purgeCSS CLI command, and you can add other option if you want
 ```cmd
 purgecss --css <css file> --content <content file to parse css> --output <output-directory>
 ```